 San Diego is a border city, and it’s also a very large port city.
 As such, large trucks are constantly on the roads in and around San Diego County.
 Most of the truck drivers who navigate these vehicles that can weigh as much as 80,000 pounds are well trained and highly skilled.
 Despite that reality, the fact of the matter is that these truck drivers are also human, and that means that they will make mistakes from time to time.
 Unfortunately, these mistakes can lead to terrible accidents that involve disastrous consequences for those who were involved.

-Below you will find a brief overview of the statistics that relate to California trucking accidents that lead to serious injuries and to fatalities.
-You will also find information regarding the special challenges that could arise when attempting to hold a trucking company accountable for damages that have been incurred.
-Anyone who has been harmed in this manner needs to obtain the help of experienced San Diego personal injury lawyers as soon as possible.
+Below you will find an overview regarding the statistics that relate to San Diego County trucking accidents.
+You will also find information regarding why people who have been harmed in this manner need help in holding those truck drivers and trucking companies accountable for the harm they have caused.
+Anyone who has suffered in this regard needs to obtain the help of experienced San Diego personal injury lawyers as soon as possible.

 While it’s fortunate that the statistics regarding San Diego County trucking accidents have dropped in recent years, they remain high enough that they should be troubling to anyone who sees them.
 Every year, nearly 400 San Diego County trucking accidents occur that lead to at least one serious injury.
 In addition, more than one of these crashes per month leads to at least one fatality.
 These statistics represent the approximate averages of the previous five years, although they have dropped by nearly 10 percent from year one to year five.

 Why the Help of San Diego Personal Injury Lawyers is Important